Fly-fishing is not difficult. Unfortunately, this myth seems to be the main

 at least and 8 weight for general applications.

 $100 and $150.
 If you can afford to spend more than this, by all means do so.
+Remember, you get what you pay for and a quality outfit is something

 you will get years of use and enjoyment out of.